juuls-ion/MLS/README.md

 > “... has been allocated resources”.

 You are now connected to a node with access to a GPU.
 This node lets you run interactive jobs, which are short jobs that let you test GPU code (e.g. for debugging).
+You can now run GPU-friendly python files for example, using

+	python3 ~/path/to/file

 ## To run a job